Jules Stewart Memory transcript 8.Lime Street Exchange

 At the same moment the three of us turn to the main concourse.
 The crowd milling around this central area surrounded by bars and cafes has parted, leaving space around a woman wearing what could be sleepwear and oversized men’s shoes, black leather.
 It was perhaps the sound of the shoes clomping heavily as they fell from her feet with each step, her toes slipping into them again to take them up and forward as she moved that caught our attention, or the gasps and mutterings of the crowd.
 She's moving in a circle, with no network to guide her, disoriented.

-Obviously wandered in from street level and as people have stepped away from her she’s carved a hole in the crowd.
-Justin walks over to her with a glass of water but as he approaches two Monanzo security officers arrive to steer her back down to street level.
+Obviously wandered in from street level, probably St George's Plateau, they gather there.
+As people have stepped away from her she’s carved a hole in the crowd.
+Justin walks over to her with a glass of water but as he approaches two Monanzo security officers arrive to steer her back down to the street.
 Keeping her at arms length they are herding her towards the shaft that leads back down to the ground.
 Justin steps in front of the procession and the woman flinches back away from him, until she sees he’s offering her water.
 She hesitates, sniffs the glass and then drinks the water down in one gulp.
 An astonished murmur ripples across the network.

 Justin head down, cheeks red, strides back to his counter.
 With shaking hands he grabs a cloth and wrings it, knuckles white.
 His eyes flick across his network stats, two minutes away from his counter will really affect his efficiency rating.